A list of some different types of forces that are encountered regularly in physics is shown below.

 Direction: Perpendicular to and away from the surface.Symbol: FN

-Example: Put a book on a table.
-The table exerts a normal force on the book which prevents the book from falling down.
+Example: Put a book or a globe on a table.
+The table exerts a normal force on the book or the globe which prevents the book or the globe from falling down.

 Definition: The frictional force is the force that resists sliding motion between surfaces.